 In time for settling in for the season, we are sharing 3 useful tips for creating a more inviting home.

-We all know that the first time we enter a home, we are given a first impression that can be hard to shift.
-It might be the immediate smell of wet dog that hits us, or perhaps a hallway in disrepair.
-We might have slipped on the shoddy garden path heading up to the property, or it might be that the home is freezing cold when we enter.
+We all know that the first time we enter a home, we are given a first impression.
+That idea can be hard to shift later.
+It might be the immediate smell of a wet dog that hits us.
+Or perhaps a hallway appears to be in disrepair.
+We might have slipped on the shoddy garden path heading up to the property.
+Or the house might be freezing cold when we enter.

-Of course, this isn’t a make or break scenario for our relationship with that homeowner, and we’d be pretty shallow to judge them for that.
+Of course, this isn’t a make or break scenario for our relationship with that homeowner.
+We would be pretty shallow to judge them for that.
 But that doesn’t mean you haven’t been accepted with grace instead of feeling welcomed, invited and supported when entering a home.

 First impressions count.
 It’s best not to give one off of these aforementioned feelings when inviting your boss over for dinner pending a future promotion, bringing home a romantic interest for the first time, or hoping to bring a new child into the property both you and your partner are expecting.

 But more than that, simply coming home from work or a shopping trip is much nicer when you have an inviting home to return to.
 On top of that, first impressions do matter when your home is being valued, no matter what the professionals say.